gabrieledamone/Sensing-IoT/README.md

 **Author:** Gabriele D'Amone

-**Overview:** This study aims to maximise the propulsive force that a paddler with a muscular strength of 125 N can generate in a specific amount of time (180 seconds).

-The outputs of this Optimisation will suggest a personalised Paddle blade design and Paddling Tecnique:
+**Overview:** This study aims to predict the Relative Indoor Humidity based on external environmental parameters.

 **Paddling Tecnique**

-- Peak Blade Velocity
-- Stroke Exit Angle
-- Stroke Rate
+The data_collection/ directory contains all scripts and data backups used during part 1 of the coursework.

 **Paddle Blade Design**